-This is bad news if you develop some habits which you may not actually be aware, are causing some issues with the health of your teeth and gums.
+This is bad news if you develop some habits of which you may not actually be aware, which are causing some issues with the health of your teeth and gums.

 One of the big problems with teeth grinding is sometimes we don’t even know we are doing it, especially when it is happening in your sleep.

 Teeth grinding, which is also sometimes referred to as bruxism, is likely to have the effect of gradually and systematically grinding down your teeth.
 As the majority of us tend to do this while we are asleep, it might only be discovered as a cause of your headaches and sore jaw, when your dentist notices the damage that is being done to your teeth.